open-coding/webcomponents-json-example/README.md

 Not all browsers support all necessary specifications, so I recommend to use Google Chrome.
 For more information [see caniuse.com](https://caniuse.com/#search=webcomponents)

-The example creates an [autonomous custom element](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-autonomous-example) and uses a [ShadowDOM](https://dom.spec.whatwg.org/#shadow-trees).
+The example creates two [autonomous custom elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-autonomous-example) and uses a [ShadowDOM](https://dom.spec.whatwg.org/#shadow-trees).
 It does not use templates yet, but I'll change that in near future.

 # How to start